0x7183/pluton-protocol-core/README.md

 ## Functionality

-Pluton Protocol can be used to redirect interests from your Terra assets, in that way you can donate/pay using your yield.
+Pluton Protocol can be used to redirect interests from your Terra assets, in that way you can donate/pay using your yield, also, users would be able to create profiles with image and name, so that people can easy find and fund them.

 No fees are collected from the Smart Contract and we are NOT going to launch our own token.